connervieira/Predator/CONFIGURATION.md

         - Use of optical zoom and framing will lead to higher quality images for Predator to process.
     - In most videos there will be a portion of the frame in which a license plate would never reasonably appear.
         - For example, in dash-cam video, there will rarely be a license plate in the top half of the frame when the camera is mounted facing straight forward.
+- `fswebcam_device`
+    - This setting simply determines the video device that Predator will use FSWebcam to access.
+    - This should almost always be set to `"/dev/video0"`, but there may be some situations it which it would make sense to change this, like in the case that you have two cameras.
 - `fswebcam_flags`
     - This setting specifies any additional arguments that you want to add to the FSWebcam command in real-time mode.
     - This setting can be used to fine tune the way FSWebcam handles your camera.